- 1 Top 5 Best Air Purifier for Allergens and Dust Compared

 - Activated Carbon: Carbon helps to adsorb toxic gasses, VOCs, and smoke.
 Multi-staged filtration processes that are used by industrial machines not only perform better, but also demonstrate that the manufacturer understands a thing or two about air purification.
 Trust us, it’s not uncommon to find air cleaners that move air more than they actually purify it.
 If you’re looking for the best air purifier for allergies and pets, look for a good combination of HEPA and activated carbon filtration.

 - Simple Design: Focusing on products that are developed with one main goal in mind: purifying the air.
 While we’re not opposed to smart features and connectivity options, for this article we focused on simple mechanics and electronics.
+These days even the best cheap air purifier has good features.

 Mistakes to Avoid